yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-an-independent-songwriter.md

 title: How to make money as an independent songwriter
 date: 2020-03-31T17:52:55.648Z
 description: >-
-  Learn some of the mechanics of earning passive, residual income as a songwriter as well as a few income streams that you may not have thought of.
+  Learn the mechanics of earning passive, residual income as a songwriter and a few income streams that you may not have known about.
 featuredpost: true
 featuredimage: /img/how-to-make-money-as-an-independent-songwriter.jpeg
 tags: